Navoos/business-card-reader/README.md

 3. **Install dependencies**:

-   - You may want to use a virtual environment
+   - You may want to use a virtual environment:

    ```bash
    python -m venv venv
    source venv/bin/activate
    ```

-   - Install the required packages
+   - Install the required packages:

    ```bash
    pip install -r requirements.txt